opf-labs/pdfeh/sample_files/set_1/README.md

 Creation
 --------

-The original files contain a number of archeology reports mostly received as a variety PDF formats that are then converted to PDF/A using pdftron.
+The original files contain a number of archeology reports received as a variety PDF formats that are then converted to PDF/A using pdftron.